 During this holiday season, let's pause to do more than give thanks.
 Let's also consider the role color plays on the food choices we make when we fill our Thanksgiving plates.

-There’s been a lot of research about the role color plays in how we perceive and even taste food.
+There has been a lot of research about the role color plays in how we perceive and even taste food.
 These studies show that our judgment of flavor is most affected by the color of the food or drink.
-According to food expert and chemist Kantha Shelke, “We eat with our eyes before we ever smell or taste.
-The color cues are very important.”
+According to food expert and chemist Kantha Shelke, we eat with our eyes before we ever smell or taste.
+The color cues are very important.

 Psychologically, we expect red foods to taste sweet, with flavors like strawberry or cherry.
-Yellow should taste sour, green tart, and except around Halloween, we won’t even try dark colors like black and purple because they make us think of spoiled food.
+Yellow should taste sour, green tart, and except around Halloween, many people won't even try dark colors like black and purple because they make us think of spoiled food.

 With the help of Good Morning America, Shelke put the power of color to the test.

-She made a batch of lemon Jello, then added flavorless food coloring to create the impression of three different flavors.
-They all taste exactly the same, but will people think they’re different because of the color?
+She made a batch of lemon Jell-O, then added flavorless food coloring to create the impression of three different flavors.
+They all taste exactly the same, but will people think they are different because of the color?